spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 ##   Autoscaling Activity Graph

 The Autoscaling Activity Graph provides intuitive insights into the interaction between the Ocean infrastructure and the applications it supports.
-It also provides cluster activity insights at a granular level so you can see why the Ocean Autoscaler triggered a specific scale event within the cluster.
+It also provides cluster activity insights at a granular level so you can see why the Ocean autoscaler triggered a specific scale event within the cluster.

 The graph displays a breakdown by lifecycle, which you can view by vCPU, Memory, or GPU, together with workload and headroom requests.